About Us

 A few things we are, like, very serious about

-We don’t have a giant manifesto or anything.
-(Honestly, who has the time.)
+We’re not going to pretend we have some massive manifesto.
+(Honestly, who has the time?)
 But there are three things we keep coming back to, every time we sit down to write something.

 i.